networkop/tkng/content/_index.md

 # The Kubernetes Networking Guide

-The purpose of this website is to provide an overview of various **Kubernetes networking components** with specific focus on **exactly how** they implement the required functionality.
+The purpose of this website is to provide an overview of various **Kubernetes networking components** with a specific focus on **exactly how** they implement the required functionality.

-The information here can be used for educational purposes, however the main goal is to provide a single point of reference for designing, operating and troubleshooting cluster networking solutions.
+The information here can be used for educational purposes, however, the main goal is to provide a single point of reference for designing, operating and troubleshooting cluster networking solutions.

 {{% notice warning %}}
 This is not a generic Kubernetes learning resource.
 The assumption is that the reader is already familiar with basic concepts and building blocks of a Kubernetes cluster -- pods, deployments, services.